-Leaders and teachers have opportunities to develop professional knowledge and expertise to design a responsive curriculum.
+Leaders and teachers have opportunities to develop professional knowledge, expertise, and cultural competence to enable them to design a responsive curriculum.

-- A range of relevant professional learning has been undertaken by leaders and teachers. - Targeted professional development and funding is sourced by leaders.
+- A range of relevant professional learning has been undertaken by leaders and teachers.
+Some teachers are taking steps to develop their proficiency in the use of te reo Māori and aspects of te ao Māori and incorporate this learning into the curriculum alongside children. - Targeted professional development and funding is sourced by leaders.
 This funding is used by leaders and teachers to support growing social and emotional competency skills for those children with diverse learning needs. - Leaders and teachers are yet to evaluate the impact of their professional learning on teaching practices and outcomes for children.